cornell-chem-7870/lecture_notes/_sources/lecture-01-intro_vectors.md

   name: python3
 ---

-# Chapter 6.1: A Deeper look at Vectors
+# Chapter 1.1: A Deeper look at Vectors

 ## Learning Objectives

 By the end of this lecture, you should be able to:

 - Define a vector space and an inner product space.
+- Develop a geometric intuition for vectors and the dot product.
 - Understand basic vector operations, including addition, scalar multiplication, and the dot product.
 - Define a matrix and matrix multiplication.